-Terrell was incorporated in 1875 and now operates under a home rule charter with a city manager form of government.
-The present city government complex was constructed in 1978 and contains most city departments including the police and fire departments.
-The city has a Planning and Zoning Board and a Comprehensive Urban Development Plan that provides growth direction.
+Terrell was incorporated in 1873 and now operates under a home rule charter with a city manager form of government.
+The present city government complex was constructed in 1978 and contains most city departments including the fire department.
+The city has a Planning and Zoning Board, Parks and Downtown Improvement Corporation (PADIC) and a Comprehensive Urban Development Plan that provides growth direction.

 |Taxing Unit||Assessed Value|